ratboy666/qjs-ffi/README.md

 ## ABI ##

 ABI is the call type for a function pointer.
-The following values are allowed (ffidefine).
+The following values are allowed (define).
 Note that null is the same as "default".
 On Windows, "fastcall", "stdcall", "ms_cdecl" and "win64" may be useful.

 *   null
 *   "default"